marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_014.png)

-I set up a little debugger utility to have a sense of what values {jit.pworld} is receiving.
-I'm taking the rendered image, and i'm converting the RGB values to luminance; i then compare the luminance against 1: if luminance is greater than 1, then the utility shows a white pixel, else it shows a black pixel.
-With this simple test, we can see that {jit.pworld} is receiving values greater than 1, and therefore all it can do is to display a white color.
-In other words, colors are clipped, as there's no color brighter than pure white.
-Once again, we're in a spot where our rendering looks unnatural: The light intensity seems convincing, but we lost all the shape details because the color values are clipped.
+I put togheter a simple utility to better understand the values that {jit.pworld} receives.
+This {jit.gl.pix.codebox} converts the rendered image's RGB values to luminance and then compares that luminance to 1: if it exceeds 1, the utility displays a white pixel; if not, it shows a black pixel.
+With this straightforward test, we can observe that {jit.pworld} is indeed receiving values greater than 1, which results in displaying only white.
+Essentially, this means colors are clipped, as no color can appear brighter than pure white.
+Once again, we're in a spot where our rendering looks unnatural: The light intensity seems convincing, but we lost all the shape details because of color clipping.
 What can we do then?

 Here comes into play another essential color correction tool: ***tonemapping***.